 Table of Contents

-Explore 4 Types of Bows Used In Archery & Hunting
+4 Bow Types Used In Archery and Hunting

 To go by the names and designs, there are different kinds of bows and the number will fairly cross the mentioned types.
 But to answer to what are the different types of bows to stand out in terms of function, you will have following four.

 The recurve bow is the simplest bow and is often used by beginners.
 It has a curved design that makes it more efficient than the traditional bow and allows for higher draw weight.